azenla/AppleCache/README.md

 * [Locator Service](locator/README.md)
 * [Cache Server API](server/README.md)

+Additionally, packet captures are provided in the `captures` directory.

 ## Methodology

 The work here was done by using [Charles Proxy](https://www.charlesproxy.com/) and [Frida](https://www.frida.re/).